termie/lp2gh/docs/moving_branches.rst

   $ git push --all git@github.com:termie/nova

 That will take a little while, though probably much less time than the import.
+Also, for the moment, it will also push all of the bzr/* tracking branches, which is a waste of space and time, but easier than coming up with some way of filtering them out (until somebody tells me how).

 Getting Your Project Members On Board